ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/lead-object.md

 # Lead Object

-This video breaks down the relationship between the lead object and the Bizible Touchpoint object.
+This video breaks down the relationship between the lead object and the Marketo Measure Touchpoint object.

 >[!VIDEO](https://video.tv.adobe.com/v/347228/?quality=12&learn=on)